Allegheny-Computer-Science-Thesis-2021/course-materials/CODE_OF_CONDUCT.md

 #### Not passing the thesis defense

-Should readers determine that a student _does not_ pass the Proposal defense, changes will be requested via issues filed on the GitHub repository containing the proposal.
+Should readers determine that a student _does not_ pass the Proposal defense, changes will be requested via issues filed on the GitHub repository containing the Proposal document.
 In addition, the student will be asked to attend a follow-up defense.
 During this follow-up defense, students are expected to address the gaps identified by the previous defense.